Tsmorz/uav-sensor-fusion/README.md

 4. `poetry shell` to activate the virtual environment

 ## Running
-`python src/main.py` if you're virtual environment is active or `poetry run python src/main.py` if it isn't
+Once your virtual environment is active type: `python src/main.py`

 ## Adding to the repo
 1. When wanting to make new changes, please create a new branch first:\